Amoralpa11/SBI-project/README.md

 * We would have liked to give the user a little more control over the parameters used to define clashes and interactions allowing him to pass a file with the specifications of the parameters.
 For example, if he wanted to use CA or CB to measure distances, minimum distance to consider a clash/interaction, etc...

 ## Acknowledgement
-All the protein visualization was done using [Chimera.](https://www.cgl.ucsf.edu/chimera/) All the code of this project was programmed in [Python 3.6.3.](https://www.python.org/downloads/release/python-363/)
+All the protein visualization was done using [Chimera](https://www.cgl.ucsf.edu/chimera/).
+All the code of this project was programmed using [Python 3.6.3](https://www.python.org/downloads/release/python-363/).